 12. Unexplained Audio or Video Recordings

-How To Stop Someone From Accessing Your iPhone Remotely
+How To Stop Someone From Being Able To Access Your iPhone

 Now that you know how to tell if someone is monitoring your iPhone, here's what to do to prevent it from happening.